Cannicide/discord-arts-zhorde/README.md

 This package, `discord-arts-zhorde`, is a custom fork of the original `discord-arts` by iAsure.\
 This package adds more customizability and options, to be used by the official discord bot of the ZombieHorde (zhorde) Minecraft server.

+**Note: this package is not directly compatible with code made using the original `discord-arts`.
+Slight changes have been made to sending and configuring cards.**

 # ✨ Features

 + 🚀 Fast generation!
 + 🎨 Simple and beautiful design
 + 🎖️ Now easier to use than ever!
 + 💎 Beginner friendly
++ 🚫 Does not require Discord.js!

+# 🌟 Extra Features In `discord-arts-zhorde`

++ 🖌️ Customize level label color
++ 🥇 Automatically color rank label for 1st, 2nd, 3rd place
++ 🔠 Auto-abbreviate XP, level, rank numbers as large as 93 digits (9630 -> 9.6K)
++ 🔆 Brighten XP progress bar
++ 😎 Customize background brightness
++ 🫠 Increase background blur
++ 📅 Use custom date in date label
++ 📈 Send cards even easier in Discord.js!

 # 🖼️ Cards